Ten Things to Consider Before Employing a Nanny

 Start to list them out, as it will help you create your employment contract.

-When you start to talk to nannies, use this list for your initial advert and to guide conversations at the interview stage.
+When you start talking to nannies, use this list as your initial advertisement and to guide conversations at the interview stage.

 Contracting your nanny

-For both parties, it’s wise to have a contract between you and your nanny.
-It gives you a point of reference should there be a dispute, the position ends, or the nanny decides to move on.
+For both parties, it’s wise to have a clear and jointly-agreed contract between you and your nanny.
+It gives you a point of reference should there be a dispute, the position ends, or if the role changes over time.

-Furthermore, many nannies will not work for a family unless there is a good contract in place as it brings them (and you) protections.
+Furthermore, many nannies will not work for a family unless a contract is in place, as it protects them (and you).

-The contract should set out all the aspects of the employment, and there should be an opportunity for other parties to give feedback and negotiate.
-And – most importantly – it should be fair.
+The contract should set out all the aspects of the employment, allow all parties to give feedback and negotiate, and—most importantly—be fair.

 You can do this without support (there are many templates online), or if you’re using a PAYE partner or traditional agency, you can rely on their contract.
 But be prepared to adapt the contract to your family’s and nanny’s needs.